Amazon Faves

 Free Things to Do in Puerto Plata

 Puerto Plata is a great cruise location because both ports, Amber Cove and Taino Bay, are chock full of free amenities.
-However, cruisers wishing to explore outside of the port areas can enjoy many other free or low-cost activities and sites.
+Cruisers wishing to explore outside of the port areas can enjoy many other free or low-cost activities and sites as well.

 Historic Puerto Plata

 Cruisers wishing to venture outside the port often visit the historic district, another free option.
 This area of Puerto Plata features the Paseo Dona Blanca, an Instagram-worthy Victorian pink alleyway, and the famous Umbrella Street.
-Both of the areas are
+Both areas are chronically crowded, but great for a quick visit and photo opp, primarily as they’re located so close to one another.

 Ambar Museum